What is a Quiet Title Action Alleging Co-Ownership?

 Quiet Title in California is under the authority of the California Code of Civil Procedure §760.010 – §764.010.
 Quiet title actions are one of the most common types of real estate litigation.
 A quiet title action (also known as action of quiet title) is a lawsuit filed to establish or find resolution of title to real property between adverse parties.
 Quiet title causes of action arise when multiple parties claim ownership of or title to a property, and an owner seeks a declaratory judgment from the court “quieting title.”
 Indeed: “A bona fide purchaser without notice may seek a legal determination through a quiet title action that the title it obtained remains free and clear of any adverse interest in the property.”
 Vasquez v.
 LBS Financial Credit Union (2020) 52 Cal.App.5th 97, 107.
 Quite title actions are used to establish a clear title, remove unknown parties, or challenge anything clouding the title on property ranging from commercial to residential and even vacant land.
 As explained in our blog post on title vs. deed, a party in a quiet title action can be added to title regardless of whether the record owner executed a deed.
 Ownership and title disputes can thus be resolved through a quiet title action.

-There are many reasons why quiet title actions are filed.
+There are many reasons why quiet title actions when there are allegations of c0-ownerships.
 Some common reasons include:

 The Process of a Quiet Title Action